nuxeo/nuxeo/nuxeo-runtime/nuxeo-stream/README.md

   | `acks` | `1` | The number of acknowledgments the producer requires the leader to have received before considering a request complete. |
   | `compression.type` | `none` | Valid values are none, gzip, snappy, or lz4.
 Compression is of full batches of data, so the efficacy of batching will also impact the compression ratio (more batching means better compression). |
   | `default.replication.factor` | `1` | Not a Kafka option, used by the module to set the topic replication factor when creating new topic. |

+  The maximum message size is limited by Kafka configuration, the default `max.message.bytes` is fixed to 1MB.

 ## Stream